 - Macbeth says he's already the Thane of Glamis but it's hard to imagine becoming Thane of Cawdor, especially because the current Thane of Cawdor is alive.

 - He demands to know where the witches got their information.
 The witches don't respond, but simply vanish into the foggy, filthy air.

 - Banquo suggests that maybe they're tripping on some "insane root" but conversation quickly moves on to the big news about their own fates, as promised by the witches.
 Ross and Angus, two noblemen sent by Duncan (the King), break up the party.

 - Ross passes on that the King is pleased with Macbeth's battle successes of the day, and announces that the King would like to see him, and also that Macbeth is the new Thane of Cawdor.
 Macbeth does some private ruminating.

 - On the one hand, the sisters' first prophecy that Macbeth will be named Thane of Cawdor can't be evil, since it's true.
-On the other hand, the witch's prophecy could be evil, especially since it's got Macbeth thinking about something naughty.
-This is where we get the first inkling that Macbeth might be down for a little regicide (fancy word for killing a king).

 - He says he's just had a really awful and disgusting thought about "murder" that's made him feel a little panicky.

 - While Macbeth is deep in thought, Banquo comments to Ross and Angus that Macbeth seems "rapt," in a trancelike state.